Mort Drucker Dead, Legendary ‘Mad Magazine’ Caricature Artist Dies At 91

 Drucker told NJ.com that when he first began illustrating movie and TV parodies for Mad, he had to “guess” a lot because still photographs from movie and television studios were hard to get.
 Later, when his Mad parodies became known as a status symbol, Drucker said studios “started sending stills.”

-Drucker revealed that an agent for Elizabeth Taylor and her then-husband Richard Burton approached Mad to see if they could buy the originals he drew.
-Saturday Night Live producer Lorne Michaels bought the original splash page Drucker did, and the artist sold some of his original artwork to George Lucas, Steven Spielberg, and Michael J. Fox as well.
+Drucker revealed that an agent for Elizabeth Taylor and her then-husband, Richard Burton, approached Mad to see if they could buy the originals he drew.
+Saturday Night Live producer Lorne Michaels bought an original splash page Drucker did, and the artist sold some of his original artwork to George Lucas, Steven Spielberg, and Michael J. Fox as well.

-Drucker’s last film parody, a spoof of The Chronicles of Narnia: Prince Caspian titled The Chronic-Ills of Yawnia: Prince Thespian, was published in 2008.
+Drucker’s last film parody, a spoof of The Chronicles of Narnia: Prince Caspian, titled The Chronic-Ills of Yawnia: Prince Thespian, was published in 2008.

 Drucker is survived by his wife, Barbara Hellerman, daughters Laurie and Melanie, and three grandchildren.